Boeing machinists will get ‘disappointing’ 1.2% annual bonus for 2020

 Boeing announced to its blue-collar workers Friday that they will get an annual bonus later this month equal to 1.2% of their gross pay in 2020, including overtime.

-The average hourly wage for the local Machinists as of last August was $35.88/hour, which translates to a base annual wage of almost $75,000.
+The average hourly wage for the local Machinists as of last August was $35.88 and hour, which translates to a base annual wage of almost $75,000.
 So without any overtime factored in, the average bonus would be just shy of $900.

 The International Association of Machinists (IAM) union has a separate bonus plan at Boeing with the payout based on measures of safety, quality and productivity.
 For 2020, they were given the maximum percentage for safety, but nothing for the other two metrics.